 - Severe Burns – Severe burns may require complicated and painful surgery, take weeks to heal, and put a victim at risk of debilitating or even deadly infections.

-- Organ Damage – Organ damage, including any kind of damage resulting in internal bleeding, can quickly put a victim at risk of loss of the damaged organ or loss of function of the organ, or even at risk of death.
+- Organ Damage – Organ damage, including any kind of damage resulting in internal bleeding, can quickly put a victim at risk of loss of the damaged organ or loss of function of the organ, or even at the risk of death.

 - Amputations – Severe impacts can sever arms and legs or can sufficiently damage them enough to require their amputation.